 Please make sure you properly inserted the MacBook's MagSafe or MagSafe 2 power connector into the LandingZone's MagSafe Slot located on the left wing.

 Only Apple's Magsafe or MagSafe 2 power connector can charge your MacBook.
 Taking this into consideration, all LandingZone models are designed with a MagSafe Slot so you can use your MagSafe (1.0 PRO) or MagSafe 2 (DOCK, DOCK Express, 2.0 PRO, 2.0 LITE) power adapter to charge your MacBook while docked to the LandingZone.

 In Mac OS X, your MAC (Media Access Control) address is defined by the hardware of each Ethernet port.
 The MAC address is sometimes also called the Ethernet Hardware Address (EHA).
 To get to the right area of your computer, select System Preferences then Network.

 Look at the left column of the Network preferences window.
-Click the name AX88179 USB 3.0 to Gigabit Ethernet Driver for LandingZone 2.0 PRO, or LAN9500 for LandingZone 1.0 PRO.
+Click the name AX88179 USB 3.0 to Gigabit Ethernet Driver for LandingZone 2.0 PRO and DOCK, or LAN9500 for LandingZone 1.0 PRO.

 Next, click Advanced to the bottom right of the new connection information.
 At the top navigation find Hardware.
 Look for Mac Address above Configure.
 The string of letters and numbers next to MAC Address is what you're looking for.

-You have not downloaded our most recent Ethernet driver.
-We have a new updated driver available for download.
-Please use the newest driver for the MacBook Air and MacBook Pro with Retina display.
-Simply scroll to Ethernet for [ Your LandingZone Model ] and select Mac OS X to download the driver.
+Please use the newest driver for the MacBook Air and MacBook Pro with Retina display docks.
+Simply scroll to Ethernet for Your LandingZone Model and select Mac OS X to download the driver.
 If you are experiencing these operating system issues with any other MacBook Air series, please contact us.